qiao-xin/DupGen_finder/README.md

 1. For the target genome in which gene duplicaiton modes will be classified, please prepare two input files:

-a. "[target_species].gff", a gene position file for the target species, following a tab-delimited format: "sp&chr_NO      gene    starting_position       ending_position".
+- "[target_species].gff", a gene position file for the target species, following a tab-delimited format: "sp&chr_NO      gene    starting_position       ending_position".
 For example, "Ath.gff".

+- "[target_species].blast", a blastp output file (m8 format) for the target species (self-genome comparison).
+For example, "Ath.blast".

+2. For the outgroup genome, please prepare two input files:
+   - a. "[target_species]_[outgroup_species].gff", a gene position file for the target_species and outgroup_species, following a tab-delimited format:"sp&chr_NO      gene    starting_position       ending_position"
+   - b. "[target_species]_[outgroup_species].blast", a blastp output file (m8 format) between the target and outgroup species (cross-genome comparison).
+3. For example, assuming that you are going to classify gene duplication modes in *Arabidopsis thaliana* (ID: Ath), using *Nelumbo nucifera* (ID: Nnu)as outgroups, you need to prepare 4 input files: "Ath.gff","Ath.blast", "Ath_Nnu.gff", "Ath_Nnu.blast"

 ```
 Ath-Chr1	AT1G01010.1	3631	5899